Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 Champions are not help desk staff.
 They are practitioners who happen to know more about the AI than their colleagues and are willing to share that knowledge informally.
 This role works because it removes the friction of escalating questions to IT or waiting for formal support channels.
 Someone in the same team, doing similar work, can answer "can the AI do this?" faster and more contextually than centralised resources.

-The pattern that works: one champion per team or business unit, selected based on interest and willingness rather than seniority.
+A common configuration is one champion per team or business unit, selected based on interest and willingness rather than seniority.
 They receive more intensive training and direct access to central support, but their primary role is peer-to-peer knowledge transfer within their own team.
-Organisations that resource this role appropriately see measurable improvements in adoption velocity and reported productivity impact.
+Organisations that resource this role appropriately tend to see improvements in adoption velocity and reported productivity impact.

 Teams using the same AI platform often solve similar problems independently because they do not know what other teams have already figured out.
 A workflow that saves significant time in one business unit remains unknown to another unit facing the same challenge.
 This happens not because of poor communication culture, but because there is no structured mechanism to share operational AI knowledge across team boundaries.